marek5050/Hyperledger_Todo_App/Part_2.md

 4c68506a2ef4        hyperledger/fabric-orderer                                                                             "orderer"                21 hours ago        Up 21 hours         0.0.0.0:7050->7050/tcp                           orderer.example.com
 ```

-We would just like to "upgrade" the peer's chaincode.
+We would like to "upgrade" the peer's chaincode.
 It's like upgrading a running application, how hard can it be...

 There's a couple of steps that'll need to take place.
-We'll need to access the peer, install the new chaincode, and finally upgrade the existing chaincode.
+* Access the fabric-tools node
+* Install the new chaincode
+* Upgrade the existing chaincode

 ### Step 0.
-Entering the peer
+Accessing the Fabric-Tools CLI
-First we need to enter the *peer*.
+First we need to access the **Fabric-Tools** container named **CLI** and find the chaincode directory.
+This directory
+was preconfigured to be `/root/todo_cc`.
+After creating the directory `./v2` above we should also see `./v2` and let's
+`cd` into it.

 ```bash
 $ docker exec -i -t cli /bin/bash
 $ cd /root/todo_cc/